citadel-tech/coinswap/docs/maker-cli.md

             Get total wallet balances of different categories. regular: All single signature regular wallet coins (seed balance). swap: All 2of2 multisig coins received in swaps. contract:
             All live contract transaction balance locked in timelocks.
 If you see value in this field, you have unfinished or malfinished swaps.
-You can claim them back with recover command. fidelity: All coins locked in fidelity bonds. spendable: Spendable amount in wallet (regular + swap balance)
+You can claim them back with the recover command. fidelity: All coins locked in fidelity bonds. spendable: Spendable amount in wallet (regular + swap balance) get-new-address
-    get-new-address
             Gets a new bitcoin receiving address
     help